cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 The Post-Conditions on Error defines the states that Must be unchanged given an error occurred during the `onReceivePacket` handler.

-- If one payload fail, then all state changes happened on the sucessfull `onReceive` application callback execution MUST be reverted.
+- If one payload fail, then all state changes happened on the sucessfull `onReceivePacket` application callback execution MUST be reverted.
 - If timeoutTimestamp has elapsed then no state changes occurred.
 (Is this true?
 Shall we write the timeout_sentinel_receipt?)
 - mmmm.